Kim-Gyuri/studying_programming_archive/HackerRank 풀기/알고리즘/Implementation/Sequence Equation.md

 ## 문제
-input 1 Line : the number of elements in the sequence. input 2 Line : elements in the sequence. output : the values of y for all x in the arithmetic sequence 1 to n.
+input 1 Line : the number of elements in the sequence. <br>
+input 2 Line : elements in the sequence. <br>
+output : the values of y for all x in the arithmetic sequence 1 to n. <br>

 ### Sample
 ```